Bone Marrow Stem Cell Therapy

 How does this work?

+This procedure can either be done in conjunction with surgery (with you typically asleep during another surgical procedure, such as rotator cuff repair or meniscus surgery), in the operating room as a stand-alone procedure under sedation, or in the office under local anesthesia.
 You will have the area over the front or back of your pelvis numbed with a local anesthetic like what you receive at the dentist.
-In addition, we provide you with medications to relax you.
 A specially designed needle is than used to enter the middle of your pelvic bone to remove the bone marrow concentrate.
+Typically most patients rate the pain (a cramping sensation) of this procedure as a 3-4 on a scale of 10, lasting for a few minutes.
 This concentrate is than processed in a sterile manner to further concentrate the progenitor, stem and pericyte cells as well as the platelet rich plasma into a fibrin material that is injected directly into the area of concern.
-These regenerative cells work on numerous biochemical pathways in your joint to help reduce pain and inflammation as well as increase cell-to-cell communication (paracrine signaling) resulting in improved function of the joint over a 3-4 month period.
+These regenerative cells work on numerous biochemical pathways in your joint to help reduce pain and inflammation as well as increase cell-to-cell communication (paracrine signaling) resulting in improved function of the joint over a 6-12 month period.
 The pathways and mechanism of how this occurs is still debated, and very complex, but one possible theory could be:

-Restorative Phase- The bad, destructive chemicals within the joint are reduced.
-Interleukins and cytokines causing chronic destruction to the joint are reduced to restore a normal balance.
+Restorative Phase- The destructive chemicals within the joint are reduced.
+Interleukins and cytokines causing chronic destruction to the joint are diminished to restore a normal balance of factors.

 Communicative Phase- Cells that have lost their ability to communicate with each other are now restored and this cell to cell communication causes a paracrine event.
 The cell function is restored so the joint can function in a more normal manner.

-Regenerative Phase- Once the chronic destructive phase is reduced to a manageable level, and the cells begin to talk with each other and restore normal lines of communication, the joint can begin to function like a normal organ just like a kidney, brain or heart.
-Once these necessities for growth are established, the cells can start to regenerate.
-However, the actual number of cells regenerated may be minimal in comparison to the changes occurring with the restorative and communicative phase.
+Regenerative Phase- Once the chronic destructive phase is reduced, the cells begin to communicate with each other more normally and the joint can begin to function better.
+Once the necessities for growth are established, the cells can start to regenerate.

 Ideal Candidate